Every instrument is a product for its holder. A cost for common equity.

 Same Math.
 Different Name.

-Saylor's "Digital Credit Amplification" from Strategy World maps 1:1 to CEBE drag compression.
+Saylor's "Digital Credit Amplification" from Strategy World maps 1:1 to CEBE claim compression.
 He built the credit investor's toolkit for one company.
-CEBE Tracker measures it across 8 companies, 4 currencies, every capital structure variant.
+CEBE Tracker measures it across 8 companies, 6 currencies, every capital structure variant.

 Credit Side